dehyohana/QE_AWS_Batch/README.md

 1 - set the meta.tf with vpc and ecr name

 In service folder:
-1 - Review the job_definition
+1 - Review the job_definition version
+2 - Change your Dockerfile if needed (add pseudopotentials, new inputs)